reiver/article-20250227/README.md

 "Two Weeks Notice" (2002),
 and
 "Scary Movie 5" (2013).
-And, also made appearances in various TV shows, includeing:
+And, also made appearances in various TV shows, including:
 "The Fresh Prince of Bel-Air", and
 "The Nanny".

+No president of the United States of America goes at it alone.
+He has a team behind him — which includes his cabinet and his advisors.

+One of President Trump's his senior advsiors and very public supports — Elon Musk — is, along with President Trump, the focus of the AI-generated protest video that went _viral_ before it was censored.

 ## Elon Reeve Musk

-Elon Reeve Musk is
+Elon Reeve Musk is a businessman, ....

 Elon Musk, a businessman known for ....

-## Political Speech
+## Department of Government Efficiency (DOGE)

+The Department of Government Efficiency (DOGE) — whose name is a play on the **Doge meme** — is an initiative by President Trump second administration.

+...

 ## “Long Live The Real King”